bblais/Amblyopia-Simulation/Manuscript/docs/_main.md

 ### Patch treatment

 The typical patch treatment is done by depriving the strong-eye of input with an eye-patch.
 In the model this is equivalent to presenting the strong-eye with random noise instead of the natural image input.
 Competition between the left- and right-channels drives the recovery, and is produced from the difference between *structured* input into the weak-eye and the *unstructured* (i.e. noise) input into the strong eye.
-It is not driven by a reduction in input activity.  @fig-patch-inputs shows sample simulation input patterns from the patched eye.
+It is not driven by a reduction in input activity.  @fig:patch-inputs shows sample simulation input patterns from the patched eye.
 Compare this to @fig:normal-inputs to see that the simulated patch has far less structure than the normal inputs.

 ![ A sample of 24 input patches from a patched visual environment. ](/Users/bblais/Documents/Git/Amblyopia-Simulation/Manuscript/resources/fig-patch-inputs.svg){#fig:patch-inputs}